 In the summer of 2015, the site was visited to carry out a GPS survey and the resultant coordinates were added to the AutoCAD database.
 This showed that the original survey was accurate and that the barrow was indeed perfectly on the alignment.

 Exploring potential sites had ground to a halt whilst the summer growth of 2017 was most prolific.
-With lack of outdoor research to do but with the urge to get out on a beautiful September day, I thought it would be good to see how Culverswell Barrow was looking – what a delight it was to see that it was now revealed in all it’s glory by recent forestry work.
+With lack of outdoor research to do but with the urge to get out on a beautiful September day, I thought it would be good to see how Culverswell Barrow was looking – what a delight it was to see that it was now revealed in all its glory by recent forestry work.

 I have previously described my interest in the possibilities of using LIDAR contours and have downloaded the Crooksbury area.
 The picture below shows the barrow located within the LIDAR contours and moved slightly to coincide with the landform.
 This brings it more perfectly onto the alignment and a few metres nearer to the 12 Druid Miles position.
 My early theodolite research, before the growth of silver birch obscured the view, suggested that the line from Whitmoor Barrow, through Hog’s Back Barrow, was aligned to the mid-winter sunset.